TimLChan/timlchan/README.md

 ### 👋 hello!
 I'm tim c

-business analyst during the day, "coder" at night
+digital analyst / pseudo product owner during the day, "dev" at night

 ### 📫 how to reach me